blake-mealey/mantle-docs/docs/introduction.md

 # Introduction

-Rocat is an experimental declarative infrastructure-as-code (IaC) and deployment tool for Roblox.
+Mantle is an experimental declarative infrastructure-as-code (IaC) and deployment tool for Roblox.
-Rocat is not currently ready for production use-cases.
+Mantle is not currently ready for production use-cases.

 ## What is IaC?